balakreshnan/Samples2022/AzureML/azuremldesigncluster.md

 - Code has both covariance and correlation matrix

 ```
+# The script MUST contain a function named azureml_main
+# which is the entry point for this module.

 # imports up here can be used to
 import pandas as pd